 I still really love swimming and water.
 However, the time I get with it is fewer and far between as it was 10 years ago.
-Honestly, I still have a slip n slide that I bought at Target a couple of years ago.
-Max and I used it last summer and it’s time for us to break it out again.
+Honestly, I still have a slip n’ slide that I bought at Target a couple of years ago.
+I used it last summer and so I think it’s time to break it out again.
 Do I still get bruised up and scratched legs from it?
 Absolutely.
 But that’s part of the fun.

 So, that’s a wrap on the first Summer Rewind post!
 There are tons of things that I didn’t include in this post.
 If I did include everything, we would be here forever and really no one wants that.
 I really hope y’all liked it because this was really fun to write.
 I’m really excited for the rest of the series and I have a lot of exciting ideas.

-What are some of your favorite summer childhood memories (from the 2000s or not!), I would love to hear them.
+What are some of your favorite 2000s childhood summer memories – I would love to hear them.
 Let’s just all get nostalgic and sappy together.